FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Introduction

-\IEEEPARstart{F}{ederated} Learning (FL)~\cite{mcmahan2017communication} has turned into one of the most popular frameworks for distributedly training deep learning models without sharing private messages.
+\IEEEPARstart{F}{ederated} Learning (FL)~\cite{mcmahan2017communication} has turned into one of the most popular frameworks for distributedly training Deep Learning (DL) models without sharing private messages.
 FL is nowadays widely applied in various privacy-sensitive domains, such as object detection~\cite{liu2020fedvision, yu2019federated}, medical image analysis~\cite{liu2021feddg,kumar2021blockchain, Xu_2022_CVPR}, recommendation systems~\cite{wahab2022federated,yang2020federated} and so on.
 FL meets the privacy needs of the data owners while producing high-quality models for the community.
 However, collaborative training in FL makes the model publicly available to multiple participants, which may lead to the model leakage issue in FL.

-Model leakage in FL refers to the malicious distribution or sale of FL models by clients for personal gain.
-This behavior infringes the legitimate copyright of the FL group.
+Model leakage in FL refers to the malicious distribution or unauthorized sale of FL models by the individual Client for personal gain.
+These malicious Clients are called the model leakers.
+Such misbehavior infringes the legitimate copyright of the entire FL group, including innocent Clients and Servers.
 Detecting copyright infringement and protecting intellectual property rights has become a critical issue in FL.
 There are two major concerns in FL copyright protection, ownership verification and traceability.
 Ownership verification involves verifying the ownership of the FL model when it is illegally distributed and charging the unauthorized user outside the FL group with tort.
 The FL model should be considered as the intellectual property of the FL group instead of any individual.
 Any legal use of the FL model should be made with the consent of the FL group.
-Traceability refers to disclose the identity of the culprit among the FL participants who illegally distribute the model to third-parties outside the FL group.
+Traceability refers to disclosing the identity of the culprit among the FL participants who illegally distribute the model to third parties outside the FL group.
 It is a new requirement for protecting the copyright of the FL model, which to our best knowledge has not been addressed before.